mealie-recipes/mealie/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the MIT License.
+Distributed under the AGPL License.
 See `LICENSE` for more information.

 ## Sponsors